 $2,500 x 12 months = $30,000 + $2,500 (13th month bonus)

 This is cashless, electronic and can be scheduled.
 Manage your GIRO Arrangements through your bank’s online banking.
 Every month IRAS will send a letter on how much will be deducted on your bank account.

 Log in to your bank’s banking portal.
 Find the “Bill Payment” and indicate or choose IRAS as the billing organization.
-Tax Reference Number must also be indicated.
-Your payment slip will be issued with your tax bill.
+Also, it shows the Tax Reference Number.
+Plus, your payment slip will be issued with your tax bill.

-You can also make payments by cash, and NETS in any bank in the city-state.
-You’ll need your payment slip and expect to get a receipt once your transaction has been successful.
+In addition, you can make payments by cash, and NETS in any bank in the city-state.
+Also, you’ll need your payment slip.
+Then, expect to get a receipt once your transaction has been successful.

 Do not expect any receipt.
 For your payment to be credited, you will need to attach the lower portion of your Payment Slip to the cashier or cheque order.

-Online tax filing has been introduced in 1992 to make then process more efficient and less at risk for corruption.
+Online tax filing started in 1992 to make the process more efficient and less at risk for corruption.
 Currently, you will need to get a SingPass or IRAS Pin to access the online system.
-Log in to myTax Portal through your desktop or smartphone.
+Then, log in to myTax Portal through your desktop or smartphone.

-Step 3: Fill in the required information such as your income, deductions and received reliefs.
-Then, upload the needed documents such as proof of other income if applicable, documents of your dependents or rental income.
+Fill in the required information such as your income, deductions and received reliefs.
+Then, upload the needed documents.
+If applicable, these are proof of other income, documents of your dependents or rental income.

-Step 4: An instant acknowledgment will be sent to you after you have e-Filed successfully.
+Afterwards, they will send an instant acknowledgement to you after you have e-Filed successfully.

-If your employer is under Auto-Inclusion Scheme, there is no need for you to declare your income.
-Just indicate “0” on your donations, employment income, Central Provident Fund contributions and insurance premiums taken from your salary.
+If your employer is under the Auto-Inclusion Scheme, you do not need to declare your income.
+Instead, just indicate “0” on your donations, employment income, Central Provident Fund contributions and insurance premiums taken from your salary.